alangenb/apobec/README.md

     srcpath = '/full/path/to/rep/location/';
 If you clear the environment variables or exit and resume in the middle of the pipeline, you must reinitialize the srcpath by re-running lines 3-6 before continuing.

-(3) This code includes optional sections for compiling + running in parallel to save time.
+(3) This code includes optional sections for compiling and running in parallel to save time.

-# Zenodo snapshot frozen March 2019
+**Zenodo snapshot frozen March 2019:**
 [![DOI](https://zenodo.org/badge/173772783.svg)](https://zenodo.org/badge/latestdoi/173772783)